monfera/crosslink/README.md

 - [MobX](https://github.com/mobxjs/mobx)
 - [Redux](https://github.com/reactjs/redux)

+Links:

+- [The Essence and Origins of Functional Reactive Programming](https://www.youtube.com/watch?v=j3Q32brCUAI) is the vision relative to which this library and other JavaScript libraries are overly operational, less declarative, and leave the continuity of time as an exercise to the user.
+It is possible to sample, integrate and differentiate variables that are considered continuous, for example, by implementing a backward looking [five point stencil](https://en.wikipedia.org/wiki/Five-point_stencil) to numerically differentiate values, for example, for modeling pointer speed.
+Modeling with continuous time might be a future abstraction.
+- [RxMarbles](http://rxmarbles.com/) by André Staltz is a wonderful resource for visualizing events and data propagation across time.
+Several current and future `crosslink` operations are covered.

 # API
 Generally, all kinds of values can be propagated except, currently, `undefined`, which now represents an _invalid_ status.
 In the future, the notion of an invalid state - e.g. due to not having received all input yet - might be separated from the concept of`undefined` although it arguably represents the concept of _not having been defined_.